shtuk41/FaulhaberLab/README.md

 # FaulhaberLab

-This was my first attempt to communicate with Faulhaber MC 5004 P motion controller via UPS/RS232 interface https://www.faulhaber.com/en/products/series/mc-5004-p/.
+This C# library was developed to communicate with the Faulhaber MC 5004 P motion controller via a UPS/RS232 interface.
+It allows a PC to control a Faulhaber brushless DC servo motor, which in our application drives a custom camera aperture ring.

 From the document: the object dictionary contains parameters, set-points and actual values of the drive.
 The object dicionary is the link between the application (drive functions) and the communication services.
 The master communicatates with the object dictionary via the interface (USB/RS232) and using the communication services that are based on CAN-open device system.